 Clients are increasingly turning to deal-contingent hedging in M&A situations as a cost effective strategy to manage foreign exchange and interest rate risks, according to Selim Toker, Head of the Risk Solutions Group, EMEA.

-Over the past six months, the world has been surprised by two major political events – Brexit and the election of Donald Trump as US president – which had dramatic repercussions in the financial markets.
+Over the past year, the world has been surprised by two major political events – Brexit and the election of Donald Trump as US president – which had dramatic repercussions in the financial markets.
 In the case of Brexit, sterling lost almost 20% of its pre-referendum value in a matter of weeks.
 The election of Trump, meanwhile, has sent bond yields soaring in anticipation of higher interest rates in the future.

 These seismic events come at a time of robust merger and acquisition (M&A) volumes.
 High levels of cash and tough trading conditions in many sectors are prompting companies to seek non-organic growth opportunities.
 At the same time, private equity-driven M&A volumes are increasing.
 Turbulent equity market conditions have made initial public offerings (IPOs) a more challenging exit strategy and prompted increased sales of assets to other private equity players or corporates.